If you are planning to study to become a Medical Laboratory Scientist in Australia, there are a few things that you should consider.

 AIMS is the Australian skills assessing body for medical scientists from overseas.
 AIMS also deals with skills assessments for international students who have graduated from an Australian university with a degree in medical science.

 Each university must approach AIMS directly and request that AIMS accredits their degree.
-The AIMS’s website lists the undergraduate and postgraduate courses that AIMS have been accredited.
+The AIMS’s website lists the undergraduate and postgraduate courses that AIMS has accredited.